Tukdam: Description

-A 2021 study using electroencephalogram (EEG) to investigate whether corresponds to some residual brain activity after the clinical death did not detect any brain activity in clinically dead when examined in the days after death.
+A 2021 study, using electroencephalograhy, did not detect any brain activity in clinically dead when examined in the days after death.

 Cultural and religious significance

 is rarely mentioned explicitly in the canon texts of Tibetan Buddhism.
-It holds profound cultural and religious significance within Tibetan Buddhism, symbolizing the pinnacle of meditative practice and spiritual realization.
-It is viewed as a manifestation of a practitioner's mastery over the mind and the death process, reflecting their deep understanding and experience of the nature of consciousness and reality.
+It holds profound cultural and religious significance within Tibetan Buddhism.
+It is viewed as a manifestation of a practitioner's mastery over the mind and the death process.

 In Tibetan Buddhism, death is not seen as an end but a transition.
 The state of represents an advanced level of spiritual attainment where the practitioner's consciousness remains in meditation after clinical death, merging into the Clear Light or Ground Luminosity.
 This concept is extensively discussed in Tibetan texts such as The Tibetan Book of Living and Dying by Sogyal Rinpoche.
 Rinpoche writes that a realized practitioner recognizes the nature of mind at the moment of death and awakens into the Ground Luminosity, remaining in that state for several days.
 The body is typically not disturbed or moved until signs of have ceased, reflecting the belief that the consciousness is still present and active.